AravindSaravananGitHub/3D-Gallery/README.md

 # 3D-Gallery

-It is an Mini Project so i'm not finish this project as responsive But if you look this project using desktop it would be amazing.
+It is an Mini Project if you look this project using desktop it would be amazing.